What is "Synchro"?

-Figure skating has typically been an individual sport, but with the growth of synchronized skating, athletes now have the opportunity of being part of a team while still participating in the sport they love individually.
+Figure skating has typically been an individual sport, but with the recent growth of synchronized skating, athletes now have the opportunity of being part of a team, while still participating in the sport they love individually.

 Figure skating can be an expensive sport and the Anaheim Amateur Figure Skating Association offers fundraising opportunities for our skaters to raise money for team transportation expenses, practice ice, costumes and other related expenses.
 Some of our fundraising opportunities include the purchase of scrip, recycling, hosting a golf tournament and participating in holiday gift wrapping.
 Besides raising money for their teams, the skaters and parents also use this time to bond together and create friendships that will last a lifetime.